MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

 ### Import the Mixed Reality Toolkit

-1. Download the latest [Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity/releases) Unity packages, and save them to a folder on your PC.
+1. Download the [Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity/releases) Unity [foundation package version 2.1.0](https://github.com/microsoft/MixedRealityToolkit-Unity/releases/download/v2.1.0/Microsoft.MixedReality.Toolkit.Unity.Foundation.2.1.0.unitypackage) and save it to a folder on your PC.

-2. Import each of the *Mixed Reality Toolkit* packages.
-Start by clicking on **Assets** > **Import** > **Custom Package**.
-Select one of the *Mixed Reality Toolkit* packages downloaded in Step 1 and open it to begin the importing process.
-Please allow a few minutes for the importing process.
+2. Import the *Mixed Reality Toolkit* package that you downloaded in the previous step.
+Start by clicking on **Assets** > **Import** > **Custom Package** and select *Microsoft.MixedReality.Toolkit.Unity.Foundation.2.1.0.unitypackage* and open it to begin the importing process.
+Please allow a few minutes for the importing process to complete.
     ![Lesson1 Section3 Step2a](images/mrlearning-base-ch1-3-step2a.JPG)
     ![Lesson1 Section3 Step2b](images/mrlearning-base-ch1-3-step2b.JPG)

 3. In the next pop-up window, click **Import** to begin importing the selected package into the Unity project.
 Ensure all items are checked as shown in the image.
     ![Lesson1 Section3 Step3](images/mrlearning-base-ch1-3-step3.JPG)
-4. Repeat steps 2 and 3 above for each package *Mixed Reality Toolkit* package downloaded.

     > [!NOTE]
     > If you see a pop-up dialog box asking to apply the Mixed Reality Toolkit default settings, click **Apply**.
 MRTK analyzes your project for any missing recommended settings when imported for automated setup.
+Depending on your settings the popup might look differnt then the image below.

     ![Lesson1 Section3 Step4 Note1](images/mrlearning-base-ch1-3-step4-note1.JPG)